Treating and Managing Cystic Fibrosis

 How Cystic Fibrosis Is Treated

-There have been many advances in CF treatment.
-Patients can take medications to help thin and clear the thick mucus from the airways, enzymes to help absorb fat and nutrients, and antibiotics to treat infections.
-There are also new treatments that target fixing the CFTR protein.
+There is no cure for CF, but there have been many advances in CF treatment that are helping patients live longer.
+You can take medications to help thin and clear the thick mucus from the airways, enzymes to help absorb fat and nutrients, and antibiotics to treat infections.
+There are also new oral medicines called protein modulators that target fixing the CFTR protein.
+These medicines have significantly improved life expectancy and may benefit many patients living with CF. Your treatment plan will be tailored to meet your needs.
+You will want to visit your CF specialist regularly throughout the year and also follow the treatment plan recommended by your healthcare provider which may include:

 Airway Clearance Therapy